-Who are the Russian individuals or businesses targeted by new E.U. sanctions?
+Who are some of the high-profile Russians facing international sanctions?

 Simonyan is the editor in chief of RT, an English-language television news network formerly known as Russia Today.
 She also heads the news outlet Rossiya Segodnya, a Kremlin-backed news agency that operates Sputnik and RIA Novosti.
 The State Department last month called both RT and Sputnik “critical elements in Russia’s disinformation and propaganda ecosystem.”

-The E.U. said that “through her function, she promoted a positive attitude to the annexation of Crime and the action of separatists in Donbas.”
+The European Union, which this week placed her on a sanctions list, said that “through her function, she promoted a positive attitude to the annexation of Crimea and the action of separatists in Donbas.”

 The state-funded media outlet has also been linked to disinformation campaigns and Russian propaganda.
-A 2017 report from the director of national intelligence said that “Russia’s state-run propaganda machine … contributed to the influence campaign by serving as a platform for Kremlin messaging to Russian and international audiences.”

 After Facebook temporarily blocked RT from posting content to its page in Jan.
 2017, Simonyan said she was “not surprised … if the Department of State could block oxygen to us, they would do it.”